danpth/translator-discord-bot/README.md

 ### Requirements to create the bot

-- A discord acount to access the Discord Developer portal and creat the bot.
+- A discord acount to access the Discord Developer portal and create the bot.
 - A discord server where you can test and use your bot.
 - A replit account to host and run your code.
 - A UptimeRobot account to create a web server and keep your bot alive even when you close the replit tab (Replit keeps the app running for 30 minutes after closing the tab).